GDG-IGDTUW/Technical-Writing/Understanding the time and Space Complexity of Algos.md

-15. Fibonacci Sequence (Dynamic Programming) **Description:** Calculates the nth Fibonacci number using a bottom-up approach with memoization.
+15. Fibonacci Sequence (Dynamic Programming)

+**Description:** Calculates the nth Fibonacci number using a bottom-up approach with memoization.

 **Time Complexity:** `O(n)`
-- Each fibonacci number is calculated only once and stored in memory for re-use to avoid redundant calculations.
+- Each Fibonacci number is calculated only once and stored in memory for re-use to avoid redundant calculations.

 **Space Complexity:**`O(n)`
-- An array of size n+1(since 0 based indexing) used to store the values.
+- An array of size n+1 (since 0 based indexing) used to store the values.

 ```java
 public static int fib_memo(int n) {